Best Clinic UK - Aesthetics Awards 2024

 We offer surgical consultations in London, Birmingham, Chelmsford and Bristol, and attract international patients from all corners of the globe such as as the USA, the Middle East and Europe.

-In the event of any unforeseen complications or less than optimal overall outcome, a revision surgery may be required following your initial surgery.
+In the event of any unforeseen complications or less than optimal overall outcome, a Breast Revision Surgery may be required following your initial surgery.
 The need for a revision surgery can arise due to factors beyond the surgeon’s control.
 Our skilled consultant surgeons are qualified professionals who have performed Breast Implant Replacement numerous times.

-It is also important to to acknowledge that all surgical procedures carry a slight risk of:
+It is also important to acknowledge that all surgical procedures carry a slight risk of:

 Breast Surgery